ProfessorManhattan/template-ansible-role/README.md

 **_What does idempotent mean?_** Idempotent means that if you run this role twice in row then there will be no changes to the system the second time around.

 We spent a lot of time perfecting our CI configurations and build tools.
 If you are interested in learning more about how we perfected our process then you might find our [Ansible common files](https://gitlab.com/megabyte-labs/common/ansible) and [Ansible documentation](https://gitlab.com/megabyte-labs/documentation/ansible) repositories interesting.
-There is more documentation in these repositories.
+See the [CONTRIBUTING.md](docs/CONTRIBUTING.md) guide for more details.

 <a href="#dependencies" style="width:100%"><img style="width:100%" src="https://gitlab.com/megabyte-labs/assets/-/raw/master/png/aqua-divider.png" /></a>